 Any new garages should be constructed in materials and adopting details that are compatible with host and adjacent buildings.

 7. 5.2: Fences, Boundary Walls, Gates and Front Hedges

-Hedges, mature trees and greenstone walls form important features in the Conservation Area.
-The treatment of boundaries to private properties,
+Hedges, mature trees and greenstone walls, especially on bpoundaries form important features, in the Conservation Area.